Samsung Galaxy A71 price in Pakistan & specifications

-The Oppo Reno 8 Pro has a Dimensity 8100-Max processor.
+The Samsung Galaxy A52 has a 6.5-inch Super AMOLED display.
 The smartphone...

 The Samsung Galaxy A71 is currently on the market.
-The device features a Qualcomm Snapdragon 730 2.2 GHz Octa-Core processor and an Adreno 618 GPU.
+It is widely available and reasonably priced, with a Qualcomm Snapdragon 730 2.2 GHz Octa-Core processor and an Adreno 618 GPU.

-The Galaxy A71 has a 6.7-inch Super AMOLED capacitive touchscreen with a FHD+ resolution of 1080 x 2400 pixels.
+The Samsung Galaxy A71 a 6.7-inch Super AMOLED capacitive touchscreen with a 1080 x 2400 pixel resolution.
 The display is protected by Corning Gorilla Glass 3.

+The smartphone comes with 8 GB of RAM and 128 GB of storage, which can be upgraded by adding a microSD card.

-The phone includes a quad-core camera setup on the back, with the primary camera measuring 64 megapixels and the front-facing camera measuring 31 megapixels.
+The phone has a quad-core camera setup on the back, with the primary camera measuring 64 megapixels.

 The Samsung Galaxy A71 price in Pakistan is Rs.
 56,999/-